 For those students who experience an injury, accident, or other health problem while in attendance at Lafayette, they may be eligible for temporary accommodations pending receipt of the appropriate documentation (i.e. report from a physician, etc.).

-If the original documentation provided is incomplete or inadequate, the Disability Services Coordinator has the right to ask for supplemental documentation.
+If the original documentation provided is incomplete or inadequate, the Accessibility Services Coordinator has the right to ask for supplemental documentation.